 - Volunteer your time

 Consult this list of writing resources to get help with your research.

 Undergraduate Research Day is an exciting event in which student researchers showcase their projects through poster, paper, and creative presentations.
 Learn more about presenting at this event.

 Good luck!
 If you have any questions, please don’t hesitate to contact the Office of Undergraduate Research.

 Simply send the Office of Undergraduate Research a posting of your available position.
 In the posting, please include the nature of the research project, necessary qualifications for applicants, and how the undergraduate will be supported (through PURS, SURF, independent study, thesis program, grant, volunteer, etc).

-Once the position have been filled, please inform Karen Weber and the posting will be removed from the electronic mediums.
+Once the position has been filled, please inform Karen Weber and the posting will be removed from the web page.